councilwatch/councilwatch/README.md

 ### Running

 > [!IMPORTANT]
 > If changes have been made to the docker configuration (or if you are not sure).
-You should run command to start the database
+You should run the command to start the database
 > with the extra argument `--build` to re-build the docker images